r-statz/test-client/src/README.md

 # To send an email
 - Email me at `robinstatz@gmail.com` and I can whitelist your email address.
 - Be sure to manually enter all the fields
+- I've also noticed that with the delay on heorku, the 10 or more seconds upon firing it up the first time, the emails don't always go through the first time.
+When they don't I can immediately have success with Postman

 # Improvements
 - Clearly this is a janky form!!!
 (I guess that's what I get for 3 hrs)